The word Aikido consists of three ideograms:

-For many years he taught Aikido at the Fukushinkan Dojo of sensei George Koliopoulos, as his assistant (initially as Fukushidoin and then as Shidoin).
-Meanwhile his restless spirit for seeking knowledge and his desire to deepen and broaden the approach and knowledge in the magical world of the art of Aikido, brought him to practice and train at the same time for many years at the dojo “Aikido of Athens” under the teachers Janet Clift Sensei (6 Dan Aikikai) and Eamonn Devlin Sensei (5 Dan Aikikai).
+For many years, he taught Aikido at the Fukushinkan Dojo of sensei George Koliopoulos, serving as his assistant (initially as Fukushidoin and then as Shidoin).
+Meanwhile, his restless spirit, his urge for knowledge and his desire to deepen and broaden that knowledge of the magical world of Aikido led him to practice and train for many years at the dojo “Aikido of Athens,” under the teachings of Janet Clift Sensei (6 Dan Aikikai) and Eamonn Devlin Sensei (5 Dan Aikikai).

-Throughout his practice in Aikido, he has attended and continues to attend, both in Greece and abroad (Italy, Germany, Norway, France, Switzerland), many high ranking teachers’ seminars, such as Doshu Moriteru Ueshiba, Shihan Tada, Kobayashi, Sugano, Asai, Yokota, Fujimoto, Fujita, Inaba, Miyamoto, Arai, Rokubota, Hatayama, Sugawara, Mori, Minegishi, Tissier, Smith, Jones, Brady, Hayward, Olsen, Waite and Sensei M. Erb Guillemin, B. Gonzalez, R. Martucci, R. Shirakawa, and others.
+Through the years of his practice in Aikido, he has attended and continues to attend, both in Greece and abroad (Italy, Germany, Norway, France, and Switzerland), many seminars by well-respected teachers, such as Doshu Moriteru Ueshiba, Shihan Tada, Kobayashi, Sugano, Asai, Yokota, Fujimoto, Fujita, Inaba, Miyamoto, Arai, Rokubota, Hatayama, Sugawara, Mori, Minegishi, Tissier, Smith, Jones, Brady, Hayward, Olsen, Waite and Sensei M. Erb Guillemin, B. Gonzalez, R. Martucci, R. Shirakawa, and others.